 You can compensate for the difference in moisture between the two types of sugar by adding and removing liquids as necessary.
 For example, you can slightly increase the liquids in your recipe if you are using white sugar in place of brown sugar.
 When using brown sugar in place of white, you can remove some of the liquids.

-Is brown sugar better for you than white sugar or vice versa?
+Is brown sugar better for you than white sugar?

-Which dishes are better fits for brown sugar and which are better for white sugar?
+Which dishes are better fits for brown sugar?
+White sugar?

 White sugar is the main form of sugar used in most American households.
-It is versatile enough to be used for most baking applications and can be converted to brown sugar if necessary.
-It is a popular sweetener for coffee and tea in addition to being useful when making light-colored sauces and salad dressings.
+It is versatile enough for most baking applications and can be converted to brown sugar if necessary.
+It is a popular sweetener for coffee and tea and is useful when making light-colored sauces and salad dressings.

 Many of brown sugar’s uses lie in the area of baking, where it is the primary sweetener and coloring for dishes like gingerbread and banana bread.
 It is also used for cooking savory dishes like hams and roasted meats, where it is added to create a glaze and to provide light caramel notes.